mkopylec/charon-spring-boot-starter/README.md

 #### Request server name rewriter
 **Description:** Defines outgoing servers for incoming requests.
 Load balancing can also be configured by the interceptor's API.
-Default load balancer randomly chooses outgoing host.
+Default load balancer randomly chooses the outgoing host.
 Custom load balancer can be created by implementing `LoadBalancer` and extending `LoadBalancerConfigurer`.\
 **Set by default:** No\
 **Configuration API and defaults:**